kuzzleio/sdk-javascript/doc/7/getting-started/react/standalone/index.md

 ## Get the username

-First of all, we need to know the user's name.
-Let's start by adding the following function.
+First of all, we need to know the user's name, this function will return the input allowing the user to enter his or her name.
+Let's add this one.

 <<< ./snippets/App.js.snippet:4[js]